 The contemporary history of Palacký University Olomouc is marked by dynamic development.
 The university consists of eight faculties, the highest number in its history: the Sts Cyril and Methodius Faculty of Theology, the Faculty of Medicine and Dentistry, the Faculty of Arts, the Faculty of Science, the Faculty of Education, the Faculty of Physical Culture, the Faculty of Law, and the Faculty of Health Sciences.
-The number of enrolled students has reached 24 000.

 Palacký University departments, institutes, and offices are housed in many beautiful historical buildings in Olomouc.
 Its location in the midst of such a historical monuments preserve simply gives studying at Olomouc's university an inimitable character.
 The university is at the turning point of its development, as the historical buildings begin to lack necessary capacity.
 Intensive construction on new facilities for education, science, and research are in progress.
 In the past few years, new prestigious research centres have been opened in order to bridge scientific research to practical applications.

 The first addition was the modern compound of the Faculty of Science at the Envelopa site in 2009, at a cost of €40 million.
 Thanks to EU financial support, five science and research facilities have been built since 2011: the Centre of the Region Haná for Biotechnological and Agricultural Research, the Regional Centre of Advanced Technologies and Materials, the Research and Education Centre at the Faculty of Education, the Institute of Molecular and Translational Medicine, and the new compound of Theoretical Institutes at the Faculty of Medicine and Dentistry.
-The EU also contributed to the construction of the Fortress of Knowledge, an interactive centre for popularisation of science among children and youths.
+The EU also contributed to the construction of the Fort Science, an interactive centre for popularisation of science among children and youths.
 A new building was opened at the Faculty of Education.
 The faculty obtained a modern auditorium, laboratories, classrooms as well as a cutting-edge data centre.
 The new compound houses the Typhlopaedia Laboratory and also the Logopaedia Laboratory, one of a kind in the Czech Republic.